-Too Sticky – If the fondant is too sticky, you can add a little more powdered sugar to the mix.
+Too Sticky – If the fondant is too sticky, you can add a little more confectioners’ sugar to the mix.
 Continue adding more until you reach the desired consistency.

 How To Use Marshmallow Fondant

 So now that you have your colorful marshmallow fondant, what can you make with it?
 The sky is the limit!
-Just like play dough, it’s easy to roll out and shape in any number of ways, which makes it perfect for decorating cakes, cupcakes, and cookies.
+Just like playdough, it’s easy to roll out with your rolling pin and shape in any number of ways, which makes it perfect for decorating cakes, cupcakes, and cookies.